aklerza/aklerza/README.md

 <h2>About me :</h2>
 <p>
-I am a Back-end developer for 5 years. <br>
+I have been a Back-end developer for almost 5 years.
+Currently, I am passionate about competitive programming.<br>
 ✨ I am Exploring interesting projects in github and trying to make better it <br>
  🎯 In my future projects, I will try to make the world a better place
  </>